MorganMcmillan/Pintity/README.md

 # Pintity: Minimalist ECS For Pico-8

-Pintity is a bitset-archetype ECS for Pico-8, meaning that entities and components are represented as bitsets and stored in tables.
-That also means it's extremely fast and efficient for handling multiple entities
+Pintity is a bitset-archetype ECS for Pico-8, meaning that components are represented by bits and entities are stored into tables.
+That also means it's efficient for querying lots of entities.

 # Features

 - Fast and easy to use API
-- Fast archetype SOA storage
+- Simplistic AOS storage that feels just like OOP
 - Extremely fast queries that can be updated automatically
 - Automatic systems that iterate multiple entities at once
 - Prefabs for quick spawning of entities
-- Phases to separate update logic from drawing logic
+- Phases to separate update logic from drawing code

 # Usage